joshlong-attic/joshlong.github.io/content/abstracts.md

 - *Service Registration and Discovery* - In this section we'll look at how to register and discover services dynamically with a service registry like Netflix Eureka or Hashicorp Consul.
 (Spring Cloud)

 - *Functions-as-a-service* - In this section we'll look at how to build serverless-style applications (Spring Cloud Function)

+## The Reactive Revolution (SpringOne Tour 2019 Talk)

+The reactive revolution continues.
+For as much as we've been talking about reactive programming in Spring for the last few years the journey has only just begun.
+Join me, Spring Developer Advocate Josh Long (@starbuxman), and we'll take our reactive applications further, looking at how to build microservices for cloud platforms like Pivotal Application Service (Cloud Foundry) and PKS (Kubernetes).

+Some of the things we may cover include:

+* reactive NoSQL data access
+* reactive SQL data access with R2DBC
+* orchestration and reliability patterns like client-side loadbalancing, circuit breakers, and hedging
+* messaging and service integration with Apache Kafka or RSocket
+* API gateways with Spring Cloud Gateway and patterns like rate limiting and
+* API adapters
+* serverless programming with Spring Cloud Function and project Riff
+* reactive authentication and authorization with Spring Security